Varun488/MyPass/README.md

-main.py contain main logic code. show.py contain function to show data of user using tkinter treeview. login.py contain code to login
+main.py contain main logic code. show.py contain function to show data of user using tkinter treeview. login.py contain code to login inside login.py👇 account_sid = "accont_sid in twilio"
+    auth_token = 'auth token in twilio'
+    client = Client(account_sid,auth_token)
+    message = client.messages.create(
+        body = f"your OTP is {otp}",
+        from_ = "enter your virtual number",
+        to = user_number
+    )
+    In this code 👆 you have to create twilio account and then verify your email and mobile.
+After that twilio will provide you "virtual mobile number"
+    "account_sid" and "auth_token" then copy these values and paste in this code as written and it will work properly

 https://user-images.githubusercontent.com/65009822/192137383-69b6cc9e-beeb-409c-8e14-1845f19c51b7.mp4